FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 - **Collaboration:** FlowFuse facilitates seamless collaboration for Node-RED development teams, providing centralized administration of team and role-based access control for secure and efficient project management.

 - **Cost Reduction:** FlowFuse helps organizations reduce operational costs by streamlining development processes, improving efficiency, and enabling better resource utilization.
 This leads to cost savings across the organization's Node-RED projects.

+## Conclusion

+In conclusion, this guide offers a quick walkthrough for setting up Node-RED on a Raspberry Pi, enhanced by the FlowFuse Device Agent.
+It covers the entire process from hardware setup to software installation, configuration, and integration with sensors and actuators.
+Additionally, it explores the security measures provided by FlowFuse, highlighting its benefits for IoT projects.